chb/indivo_server/doc/sphinx/source/api.rst

    :http:post:`/records/`
    :http:put:`/records/external/{APP_ID}/{EXTERNAL_ID}`
      Create a new record, possibly assigning it an external id.
-This call requires a valid Indivo :doc:`Contact Document <schemas/contact-schema>` in order to create the record.
+This call requires a valid Indivo :doc:`Demographics Document <schemas/demographics-schema>` in order to create the record.

    :http:put:`/records/{RECORD_ID}/owner`